-Wildwood Crest is a decidedly white-collar borough, with fully 91.90% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Wildwood Crest is a borough of sales and office workers, professionals and managers.
-There are especially a lot of people living in Wildwood Crest who work in management occupations (16.20%), sales jobs (14.20%) and office and administrative support (13.23%).
+Wildwood Crest is a decidedly white-collar borough, with fully 89.30% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Wildwood Crest is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Wildwood Crest who work in management occupations (17.16%), sales jobs (15.17%), and teaching (13.68%).

 Wildwood Crest is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Even though Wildwood Crest is a smaller borough, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The citizens of Wildwood Crest are very well educated compared to the average community in the nation: 39.42% of adults in Wildwood Crest have a bachelor's degree or even advanced degree.

 The per capita income in Wildwood Crest in 2018 was $49,717, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $198,868 for a family of four.
 However, Wildwood Crest contains both very wealthy and poor people as well.